-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the proposed Luminant Tatum Mine Project (Project) involving construction and operation of facilities by Natural Gas Pipeline Company of America LLC (Natural) in Panola County, Texas.
-The EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Lockridge Extension Pipeline Project involving construction and operation of facilities by Natural Gas Pipeline Company of America, LLC (Natural) in Ward, Reeves, and Pecos Counties, Texas.
+The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.

 Summary of the Proposed Project